qdcmedia123/fbi-wanted-ws/README.md

 const cached = data;
 const getItem = data.slice(skip, limit) // SELCT * FROM wanted list skip(init) limit(init)
 // In the same way we do in SQL

+What is mean to say is in current scenario caching system will not be more effective, efficient, reliable and more time consuming and will not provide better result unless we have complete data source

 User can do query to our data in different way therefore we are not storing all ways but we are storing source of data and query on the data which is available through the cache

-But the current api
+But the current api providing each page item https://api.fbi.gov/wanted/v1/list
-https://api.fbi.gov/wanted/v1/list

-and designing caching system in this system require more time.
+and designing caching system in this system require more time to make it work in complete scenario

 Caching system work with for example database or any other source where data get permanently save and at the same time there is different kind of cache policy for example Write through cache, Write around cache, Write back cache

 but what I found is, in current situation and the time frame all our query can not perform until and unless I spent more time on it in current situation

 In real world its not more efficient to caching each user query to our caching server and serve to the client, More efficient when we have source of data available, then we do our query through our application

 ### We can imporve
 - Delegate gzip, SSL to a reverse proxy